Developmental psychology: Research designs

-In a longitudinal study, a researcher observes many individuals born at or around the same time (a cohort) and carries out new observations as members of the cohort age.
+In a longitudinal study a researcher observes many individuals born at or around the same time (a cohort) and conducts follow-up observations as the cohort ages.
 This method can be used to draw conclusions about which types of development are universal (or normative) and occur in most members of a cohort.
 As an example a longitudinal study of early literacy development examined in detail the early literacy experiences of one child in each of 30 families.

-Researchers may also observe ways that development varies between individuals, and hypothesize about the causes of variation in their data.
-Longitudinal studies often require large amounts of time and funding, making them unfeasible in some situations.
+Researchers may also observe how development varies among individuals and hypothesize about the causes of variation in their data.
+Longitudinal studies often require substantial time and funding, making them infeasible in some situations.
 Also, because members of a cohort all experience historical events unique to their generation, apparently normative developmental trends may, in fact, be universal only to their cohort.

-In a cross-sectional study, a researcher observes differences between individuals of different ages at the same time.
-This generally requires fewer resources than the longitudinal method, and because the individuals come from different cohorts, shared historical events are not so much of a confounding factor.
+In a cross-sectional study a researcher observes differences among individuals of different ages at a single point in time.
+This generally requires fewer resources than the longitudinal method, and because the individuals come from different cohorts, shared historical events are less of a confounding factor.
 By the same token, however, cross-sectional research may not be the most effective way to study differences between participants, as these differences may result not from their different ages but from their exposure to different historical events.

 A third study design, the sequential design, combines both methodologies.
 Here, a researcher observes members of different birth cohorts at the same time, and then tracks all participants over time, charting changes in the groups.
-While much more resource-intensive, the format aids in a clearer distinction between what changes can be attributed to an individual or historical environment from those that are truly universal.
+While much more resource-intensive, the format helps clarify the distinction between changes attributable to an individual or historical environment and those that are truly universal.

-Because every method has some weaknesses, developmental psychologists rarely rely on one study or even one method to reach conclusions by finding consistent evidence from as many converging sources as possible.
+Because every method has some weaknesses, developmental psychologists rarely rely on a single study or even a single method; instead, they seek consistent evidence from as many converging sources as possible.